Carleton B. Joeckel: Early years

 Joeckel was born on January 2, 1886, in Lake Mills, Wisconsin.
 He attended the University of Wisconsin in Madison where he received his Artium Baccalaureus (A.B.) in 1908.
-Upon completion of his first degree, Joeckel traveled to Albany, New York where he received his Bachelor's in Library Science at the NY State Library School (1890–1911) in 1910.
+Upon completion of his first degree, Joeckel traveled to Albany, New York where he received his Bachelor's in Library Science at the New York State Library School (1890–1911) in 1910.
 His first job was as a secretary to the librarian at St. Louis Public Library in Missouri.

 Berkeley years

 After a brief year in St. Louis, Joeckel travelled to the West Coast in 1911 to take on the job of Assistant Reference Librarian (1911–1912) and later Superintendent of Circulation (1912–1914) at the University of California, Berkeley Library.
 In 1914 he was offered the position of Director of the Berkeley Public Library, replacing David R. Moore who had been the Library's first director following the building's completion in 1905.
 During his tenure at the Berkeley Public Library, book circulation "more than tripled" and three additional branches were built.
 Joeckel taught Public Library Administration at what was then the undergraduate Department of Library Science in UC Berkeley's College of Letters and Science; this evolved into the graduate School of Librarianship in 1926, now known as the UC Berkeley School of Information.